Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/updates/overview-update-channels.md

 For a list of non-security updates included in a given release of Semi-Annual Enterprise Channel, see [Release notes for Microsoft 365 Apps releases](/officeupdates/release-notes-microsoft365-apps#release-notes-for-microsoft-365-apps-releases).
 The updates are listed as "Resolved issues."

 ### Support duration for Semi-Annual Enterprise Channel
 Any given version of Semi-Annual Enterprise Channel is supported for 14 months.
-The new Semi-Annual Enterprise Channel version released in January receives support until March of the next year.
-Similarly, the version released in July is supported until September of the following year.
+Semi-Annual Enterprise Channel versions will continue to release in January and July using the most recent available fork.
+There is no longer a commitment to a specific fork ahead of time.

 > [!IMPORTANT]
-> Beginning July 2025, Semi-Annual Enterprise Channel versions will be supported for 8 months (reduced from 14 months), with a maximum of 2 forks supported simultaneously (reduced from 2 or 3 forks).
-Additionally, a 2-month rollback period will be available to allow users to revert to the prior feature release with security updates in case of issues.
+> Beginning July 2025, feature releases for Semi-Annual Enterprise Channel will be supported for 6 months.
+A 2-month rollback period will be available, allowing devices to revert to the previous feature release with security updates, resulting in an effective 8-month support window.
+No more than two forks will be supported simultaneously.

-At any given time, there are always two versions of Semi-Annual Enterprise Channel that are supported.
-To see which versions of Semi-Annual Enterprise Channel are currently supported, refer to the table at the top of [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).
+At any given time, there are always two versions of Semi-Annual Enterprise Channel that are supported.To see which versions of Semi-Annual Enterprise Channel are currently supported, refer to the table at the top of [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).

 Semi-Annual Enterprise Channel offers extended support to give organizations more time and flexibility.
 The extended support is especially helpful for thoroughly testing devices before implementing new Microsoft 365 Apps features.
 For example, in cases where organizations have to comply with specific regulatory, governmental, or other organizational requirements.
 The longer support duration gives these organizations the ability to deploy new features only once a year if needed.